There are many different types of leather available. Bonded leather is one option to have the look of leather at a lower cost.

 -FTC Leather Guide

-The European Committee for Standardization (CEN) has also developed a standard when referring to bonded leather material.
-Under CEN/TC 289 > EN 15987:2015, Click here to view to European Standards on their website.
+The European Committee for Standardization (CEN) has also developed a standard for bonded leather material under CEN/TC 289 > EN 15987:2015.

 The 2011 version of the standard mentioned: